-The truth is I was a victim of emotional and physical domestic abuse/violence.
+The truth is I was a victim of emotional, mental and physical domestic abuse/violence.
 Even writing it makes me cringe.
 I do not like to admit that I was a victim because “victim” sounds like I was weak and I do not like to sound weak.

 I am an intelligent woman.
-But I was not weak then.
-I was totally unprepared and in denial over the changes that took place in my marriage to my teenage sweetheart.
+And in some ways I was weak but in more ways I was strong.
+But I was totally unprepared and in denial over the changes that took place over years in my marriage to my teenage sweetheart.
 The truth is I am strong now because I survived and am healing.
 I have been healing from these wounds since my husband’s death in 2009.

 I want to share some of my “lessons” in the future blogs for the following reasons:

 1.)
 I want to understand the factors of my personality that facilitated the abuse.
 In other words: “What did I do wrong?”
 That sounds like self blame.
 NO!
 I did not deserve to be abused, insulted, accused, shoved and more.